chef/chef-web-docs/chef_master/source/errors.rst

    FATAL: Stacktrace dumped to /etc/chef/cache/chef-stacktrace.out
    FATAL: Chef::Exceptions::PrivateKeyMissing: I cannot read /etc/chef/validation.pem, which you told me to use to sign requests

-it means that the chef-client could not find your validation.pem.
+it means that the Chef Infra Client could not find your validation.pem.

 **Troubleshooting Steps**